Monograph: Negotiating Violence at the Feast in Medieval British Texts

 Treated through the disciplinary lenses of Art History, History, Archaeology, Alchemy, Literature, Culture, Medievalism, and critical lenses including feminism and monster studies, with this volume scholarship on Melusine is brought into the twenty-first century through nineteen fresh critical studies that reveal both her figural dimensionality and a dynamic, international and atemporal cultural resonance.

-Edited Collection: Food and Feasting in Premodern Outlaw Tales
+Edited Collection: Food and Feast in Premodern Outlaw Tales

 (with Kristin Bovaird-Abbo, co-editor)

-Currently in the initial stages of development, this volume will serve as a companion to the Food and Feast in Modern Outlaw Tales being edited by Alex Kaufman and Penny Vlagopoulos.
+(Proposal submitted) This volume of 12 essays covering the early medieval period through the 17th century offers fresh insights into how outlaws interacted with and over food in premodern England and France, and will serve as a companion to the Food and Feast in Modern Outlaw Tales being edited by Alex Kaufman and Penny Vlagopoulos.

 In addition to my book projects, I am currently researching in the following subjects:

 –Chaucer’s representation of birds in the Canterbury Tales (a follow-up to my 2012 essay on Parliament of Fowls)

 –Weather and landscapes in medieval dream visions